IU Columbus Campus Climate Survey Results

 Results and data

 Complete data and a summary of key findings can be found in the full report.
-As with any voluntary study, results reflect only the reponses of survey participants.
+As with any voluntary study, results reflect only the responses of survey participants.
 Response bias is expected, given the sensitive nature of the topic.
-Repondents who completed at least 50% of the survey, were age 18 or older, and identify as male or female are included.
-While the data is not a complete representation of the experiences of all undergraduate and graduate students at IUPUC, it is important to our understanding of experiences and perceptions on campus.
+Respondents who completed at least 50% of the survey, were age 18 or older, and identify as male or female are included.
+While the data is not a complete representation of the experiences of all undergraduate and graduate students at IU Columbus, it is important to our understanding of experiences and perceptions on campus.
 Because there were fewer than 10 graduate men and women participants, their responses are not included in this report.

 Key findings